-- Option 1 produce a symbol table listing at the end of the second pass of the assembly. - Option 2 Do not generate any object code. - Option 4 Produce an assembly listing, note this is the reverse of previous versions of the assembler! - Option 8 Direct any assembly listing to the printer. - Option 16 Simply place the object code, if generated, after the symbol table.
-The Location Counter is still updated by the ORG so that object code can be placed in one section of memory but designed to run elsewhere. - Option 32 Turn off the check of where the object code is going useful for speeding up assembly.
+Option 1 produce a symbol table listing at the end of the second pass of the assembly.

+- Option 2 Do not generate any object code. - Option 4 Produce an assembly listing, note this is the reverse of previous versions of the assembler!

-To combine options, simply add them together e.g. A33 produces a fast assembly no listing is generated, no checks are made to see where the object code is being placed and a symbol table listing is produced at the end.
+To combine options, simply add them together e.g. A33 produces a fast assembly - no listing is generated, no checks are made to see where the object code is being placed and a symbol table listing is produced at the end.

 Note that if you have used Option 16 then the ENT assembler directive will have no effect.
-You can work out where the object code has been placed if Option 16 has been specified by using the editor X command to find out the end of the text (the second number displayed) and then adding to this the amount of symbol table allocated + 2.
+You can work out where the object code has been placed if Option 16 has been specified by using the editor Y command to find out the end of the text (the second number displayed) and then adding to this the amount of symbol table allocated + 2.